Select - Use this command to select an element in order to highlight graphically or to view, update, or modify the element data in the model.

-Clear History - Clears all of the history for the current element
+Clear History - Clears all of the history for the current element.

-Initial Status - Allows the user to change the initial status (none, closed, open, setting) for the selected link.
+Initial Status - Allows you to change the initial status (none, closed, open, setting) for the selected link.
 For a steady state model, the initial status controls whether a pipe is to be opened or closed during the simulation.
 For an EPS, use the Control button adjacent to the Initial Status button to create a Simple Control.
 For more advanced control logic (if, then, else) statements, use a Rule Based Control.
 To set the initial status on a group of links, use the Group Editing on Selection icon and select the Link Status tab.
 Note: This toolbar button is data aware.
-If initial status is set to anything other than None, the button appears depressed.
+If initial status is set to anything other than None, the button appears deactivated.

-Variable Speed Pump Control - Implicit Variable Speed Pump Controls is used to control pump speed based on pump discharge pressure, pump flow or remote junction pressure.
+Variable Speed Pump Control - Implicit Variable Speed Pump Controls is used to control pump speed based on pump discharge pressure, pump flow, or remote junction pressure.

 Remote Valve Control - This icon will initiate the Remote Valve Control dialog box where you can apply control statements for PSV/PRV valves.